The Entertainment Committee has planned activities to help you make the most of your time in Kingston.

 Pre-registration and pre-payment of $15 required.

 The lantern-lit tour walking tour will wind its way through the old Sydenham Ward area of downtown Kingston.
 The tour is wheelchair accessible with assistance.
 The tour will be in English; a French tour will be offered if there is sufficient enrollment.
 Meet in the lobby of the Prince George Hotel, 200 Ontario St. (next to City Hall, across from the Visitor Information Centre) at 8:20 p.m.
+Tickets for the Haunted Walk may be purchased in advance at the ticket office of the Prince George Hotel Lobby, 200 Ontario St.

 Local Pub Tour Wednesday, June 18 time TBA